-Net cash used in investing activities was \$62.2 million for the year ended December 31, 2019 compared to \$60.2 million for the year ended December 31, 2018.
-Net cash used in investing activities for both periods was primarily associated with transactions involving our marketable securities, including purchases, sales, and maturities.
+Net cash used in investing activities was \$63.5 million for the year ended December 31, 2020 compared to net cash used in investing activities of \$62.2 million for the year ended December 31, 2019.
+Net cash used in investing activities for both periods was primarily associated with transactions involving our marketable securities as well as capital expenditures.